loopmode/bulma-prism/README.md

 import "prismjs/plugins/custom-class/prism-custom-class";
 Prism.plugins.customClass.map({ number: "prism-number", tag: "prism-tag" });
 ```
+This is the simpler, recommended workaround.

 ## Variant B: Overriding Bulma in sass/scss

-This is a patch over the sass version of bulma, when you use the npm package.
+This is a patch over the sass version of bulma.
+It's only available when you use the npm package.

+Use the bulma folder of this repo.

 It changes two selectors:
 - `.number` becomes `.number:not(.token)`
 - `tag:not(body)` becomes `tag:not(body):not(.token)`

-However, it's just a workaround and comes at a great cost (duplication of library code).

-It's based on `bulma@0.9.1`.

 ### Usage